Psychtoolbox-3/psychtoolbox-3.github.com/docs/DrawFormattedText2.md

 Default value is 1.

 The optional argument 'winRect' allows to specify a [left top right
-bottom] rectange, in which the text should be placed etc. By default, the
+bottom] rectangle, in which the text should be placed etc. By default, the
 rectangle of the whole 'win'dow is used.

 'resetStyle'.
 If true, we reset the base text style to normal before